GumTreeDiff/gumtree/docker/README.md

 [alias]
 	gd = difftool -d -t gumtree-docker
 ```

+You can then use the command `git gd`.

 ## Debug

 If you want to debug GumTree's image use the following command line: `docker run -v /my/original-folder:/diff/left -v /my/modified-folder:/diff/right -p 4567:4567 --entrypoint "/bin/bash" -it gumtreediff/gumtree`.